 unless this Agreement is terminated or ends earlier, in which case the last Operations Year will be the period from the end of the last full Operations Year (as identified in paragraph (b) of this definition) immediately preceding the termination or end date to the Expiry Date.

-Operator Parties has the meaning given in clause 30.1(a)(i).
+Operator Party means any Related Body Corporate of the Operator and/or any Associate of the Operator or Related Body Corporate of the Operator.

 Other Agreement means another agreement materially similar to this Agreement in relation to the Capacity Investment Scheme and titled "Capacity Investment Scheme Agreement" to which the Commonwealth is a party, other than this Agreement.